mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | Pseudo Query Field                        | Description
 | ---------------------------- | -----------------------------------------------------
-| controversy                  | a controversy id
+| topic            | a topic id
-| controversy_dump_time_slice  | a controversy dump time slice id
+| timespan         | a timespan id
 | link_from_tag    | a tag id, returns stories linked from stories associated with the tag
 | link_to_story    | a story id, returns stories that link to the story
 | link_from_story  | a story id, returns stories that are linked from the story
 | link_to_medium   | a medium id, returns stories that link to stories within the medium
 | link_from_medium | link_from_medium, returns stories that are linked from stories within the medium

 To include one of these fields in a larger solr query, delineate with {~ }, for example:

-{~ controversy:1 } and media_id:1
+{~ topic:1 } and media_id:1

 The api will translate the given pseudo query into a stories_id: clause in the larger solr query.
-So the above query will be translated into the following, including controversy 1 consists of stories with ids 1, 2, 3, and 4.
+So the above query will be translated into the following, including topic 1 consists of stories with ids 1, 2, 3, and 4.

 stories_id:( 1 2 3 4 ) and media_id:1

-If '-1' is appended to the controversy_dump_time_slice query field value, the pseudo query will match stories from the live controversy matching the given time slice rather than from the dump.
-For example, the following will live stories from controversy_dump_time_slice 1234:
+If '-1' is appended to the timespan query field value, the pseudo query will match stories from the live topic matching the given time slice rather than from the dump.
+For example, the following will live stories from timespan 1234:

-{~ controversy_dump_time_slice:1234-1 }
+{~ timespan:1234-1 }

-The link_* pseudo query fields all must be within the same {~ } clause as a controversy_dump_time_slice query and return links from the associated controversy_dump_time_slice.
+The link_* pseudo query fields all must be within the same {~ } clause as a timespan query and return links from the associated timespan.
 For example, the following returns stories that link to story 5678 within the specified time slice:

-{~ controversy_dump_time_slice:1234-1 link_to_story:5678 }
+{~ timespan:1234-1 link_to_story:5678 }

 ### Example